The Art Place is following the guidelines put out by the CDC. We request that masks be worn inside The Art Place and encourage social distancing.

 We are a small business with low exposure and have only 2 to 3 of us here at any given time this time of year.
 Usually, there are no more than a few people in our store.

-Sometimes it is necessary to think outside the box, or in this case the frame.
-If you wish to drop off or pick up, we can do so curbside.
+Our store is open Tuesday through Saturday, however, if you wish to drop off or pick up, we can do so curbside.
 If you wish to have us help you choose your matting and framing remotely, we can do that as well.
 If you want to ensure timely service, you may make an appointment.
 Please call to make any of these arrangements at 603 569-6159.
-We will be happy to work with you in the store and practice social distancing and encourage it of others.
+We will be happy to work with you and practice social distancing and encourage it of others.

 On Saturday, February 17th, The Art Place in downtown Wolfeboro will hold its semi–annual Peter Ferber Gallery Show featuring new original paintings by local well-known artist Peter Ferber.
 The unveiling and artist’s reception will commence at 9:30 a.m.
 All are welcome to attend and meet the artist.